 - Is being single better than being in a relationship?

-- Being single and lonliness
+- The concept of being single and lonliness

 - Myths about never-married single people